Jinmun-Park/Jinmun-Park/README.md

 - With a background in Econometrics, I have 5 years of experience developing machine learning and language model.
 - I led the development of AI chatbots leveraging NLP techniques and RAG to enhance chatbot accuracy and user engagement.
+- Visit my [blog] for insights on my latest AI projects, and let’s exchange ideas to enhance our skills together.
 - I actively work on personal projects using Python to sharpen my skills in data preprocessing, machine learning, and AI development.
-Feel free to share your feedback and thoughts! 🧠
+- Feel free to share your feedback and thoughts! 🧠

 ## My GitHub Languages
 I primarily use Python for my AI and machine learning projects.
 Let’s collaborate and learn together! 📈